JupperTV/BinAppender/README.md

 ## What this program essentially does

 - When executed for the first time:
-   1. Create the environment variable `%BinAppender_BinPath%` with the path to the directory for the batch scripts as its value
+   1. Create the environment variable `%BinAppender_BinPath%` with the value: The path to the directory that contains batch scripts (for example `C:\bin`
    2. Add `%BinAppender_BinPath%` to `%Path%`
-- Write a batch file, to the path of `%BinAppender_BinPath%`, that looks like this:
+- Write a batch file in `%BinAppender_BinPath%` that looks like this:

         @echo off
-        "{file path provided by the user}" %*
+        "{file path that will be executed}" %*